lishiqianhugh/NeuralGaussianForceField/README.md

 ## 😊 Acknowledgment

+This project extends our prior research on **[Neural Force Field](https://neuralforcefield.github.io/)**, which focuses on abstract physical reasoning.

 Our codebase is built upon many fantastic projects.
 We thank the following project authors for generously open-sourcing their code:
 - [PhysGaussian](https://github.com/XPandora/PhysGaussian)
 - [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork)